Join 11,000+ other food lovers enjoying weekly recipes.

 Spicy Korean Carrots – Morkovcha

-Spicy Korean Carrots – a mix of garlic, coriander, hot oil, and other spices transform the carrots into something unbelievable!
-This easy and delicious side carrot salad (Morkovcha) goes great with any grilled meat, fish, or pilaf.
+Spicy Korean Carrots a mix of garlic, coriander, hot oil, and other spices transform the carrots into something unbelievable!
+This easy and delicious side carrot salad (Morkovcha) goes well with grilled meat, fish, or pilaf.

 Spicy Korean carrots in a bowl with a metal spoon topped with parsley and grated black pepper.